 Ensure adequate academic staff time is allocated for the supervision of each PD student as part of the department's workload allocation model.
-There can be some flexibility in these arrangements, for example, time allocations might vary according to the stage the student has reached and whether they are studying away from the University.
+There can be some flexibility in these arrangements, for example, time allocations might vary according to the stage the student has reached and whether he/she is studying away from the University.